ArctosDB/documentation-wiki/_documentation/container.markdown

 "owns" a container. ("Owns" because containers are in fact shared across VPD boundaries; this is closer to an indication of creator.)

+If you are unsure what your insitution acronym is, it can be found on your Collection Detail page.
+From the Arctos Main Menu select [Search > Collections](https://arctos.database.museum/home.cfm) and scroll the table to find one of your institution's collections.
+Select Details on the right side of the page next to it and the Institution Acronym is provided at the top of the page.

 ## Display Format